mrossini-ethz/physical-quantities/README.md

 #q(1 kilogram)
 #q(1 kg)
 ```
 This creates an object of type `quantity`.
-Its value is the integer `1` and its unit is `KILOGRAM`.
+Its value is the integer `1` and its unit is `kilogram`.
 The uncertainty/error of this quantity is zero because it was not specified.
 To do this, the symbol `+/-` (or `+-`), followed by a number, can be inserted into the macro call after the value:
 ```
 #q(1 +/- 0.2 kg)
 ```